vega/vega-lite/site/docs/spec.md

 }
 ```

 The style of a single view visualization can be customized by specifying the `view` property of the `config` object.

-### Default View Size
+The view config support all [view background properties](#view-background).

-The `width` and `height` properties of the `view` configuration determine the width of a single view with a continuous x-scale and the height of a single view with a continuous y-scale respectively.
+In addition, the `width` and `height` properties of the `view` configuration determine the width of a single view with a continuous x-scale and the height of a single view with a continuous y-scale respectively.

 {% include table.html props="width,height" source="ViewConfig" %}

 **For more information about view size, please see the [size](size.html) documentation.**

-### View Styles

-{% include table.html props="clip,fill,fillOpacity,stroke,strokeOpacity,strokeWidth,strokeDash,strokeDashOffset" source="ViewConfig" %}